All Episodes

 Thank you, sir.

-But uh what I was wondering is, is it possible, just from your view, you're gonna know a lot more about this than I do, but is it possible that the FISA court has granted President Bush more authority, uh more free hand, but then President Bush doesn't want to talk about it for the same reason they didn't want the whole thing brought up to begin with.
+But what I was wondering is: is it possible, just from your view, you're going to know a lot more about this than I do, but is it possible that the FISA court has granted President Bush more authority, more free hands, but then President Bush doesn't want to talk about it for the same reason they didn't want the whole thing brought up to begin with.

 It lets the terrorists know what we're doing.